Kevixx/Computationally-Hard-Problems-Project/solutions.md

 5. Output

-If all patterns succeed: output lines γ: r for each chosen expansion of $ \gamma $.
+If all patterns succeed: output lines $\gamma: r$ for each chosen expansion of $\gamma$.
 Else: output NO.

 **Correctness Proof**

 Soundness:

-Only record a path if the fully expanded string is a substring of $ s $ (checked explicitly).
-All expansions respect $ R_j $.
+Only record a path if the fully expanded string is a substring of $s$ (checked explicitly).
+All expansions respect $R_j$.
 Completeness:
 Backtracking explores all combinations of expansions.
-Early pruning only skips prefixes not in $ s $, but any valid full string must have all prefixes in $ s $ → no valid solution is missed.
+Early pruning only skips prefixes not in $s$, but any valid full string must have all prefixes in $s$ → no valid solution is missed.

 Termination: